 - following the principles set out in the Security policy framework and Security Classification Policy

 - following the National Cyber Security Centre’s information risk management guidance

-- designing and implementing the components of any system according to government best practice, including network principles, security design principles for digital services and the securing government email
+- designing and implementing the components of any system according to government best practice, including network principles and the security design principles for digital services

 - determining the security requirements of cloud services using the Cloud Security Principles and accompanying guidance